MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 |File policy|File policies enable you to scan your cloud apps for specified files or file types (shared, shared with external domains), data (proprietary information, PII, credit card information, etc.) and apply governance actions to the files (governance actions are cloud-app specific).|

 ## Identifying risk
- [!INCLUDE[Adallom](../Token/Adallom_md.md)] helps you mitigate different risks in the cloud.
+ Cloud App Security helps you mitigate different risks in the cloud.
 You can configure any policy and alert to be associated with one of the following risks:

 -   **Access control:** Who accesses what from where?